-35 Prior to the 2017/2018 planning period, the surplus congestion revenue was not the simple sum of the surplus FIR auction revenue and surplus day-ahead congestion because there were various cross market charges subtracted from FIR revenue, including M2M and competing use charges, which reduced available surplus congestion revenue.
+36 Prior to the 2017/2018 planning period, the surplus congestion revenue was not the simple sum of the surplus FTR auction revenue and surplus day-ahead congestion because there were various cross market charges subtracted from FTR revenue, including M2M and competing use charges, which reduced available surplus congestion revenue.

-36 See "PJM Manual 6: Financial Transmission Rights," Rev. 32 (Jul.
+37 See "PJM Manual 6: Financial Transmission Rights," Rev. 32 (Jul.
 26 2023).

-37 On May 31, 2018, a rule change was implemented.
-Effective for the 2018/2019 planning period, surplus day-ahead congestion charges and surplus FIR auction revenue that remain at the end of the Planning Period allocated to ARR holders, rather than to FIR holders.
-163 FERC § 61,165 (2018).
+38 On May 31, 2018, a rule change was implemented.
+Effective for the 2018/2019 planning period, surplus day-ahead congestion charges and surplus FTR auction revenue that remain at the end of the Planning Period allocated to ARR holders, rather than to FTR holders.
+163

-Figure 13-13 Monthly surplus auction revenue and surplus congestion revenue: June 2017 through December 202338
+Figure 13-13 Monthly surplus auction revenue and surplus congestion revenue: June 2017 through March 202439

 Figure 13-14 shows the increase or decrease in total accrued surplus for the planning period for each month (orange line).
 In Figure 13-14, if the FTR payments from the auction surplus are positive in a month (blue line above zero), that means that FTR payments in that month were dependent on FTR auction surplus from that month to cover the FTR target allocations in that month.
 If the change in the total accrued surplus for a month is positive, that means that there was surplus revenue (equal to the height of the orange bar) left over after paying FTR target allocations in that month from congestion or from auction revenue.
 This net surplus is carried until the end of the planning period and used to backfill FTR target allocations as needed before distributing to ARR holders.
 If the change in total accrued surplus for a month is negative, that means that were insufficient revenues, including the auction surplus, to cover FTR target allocations in that month.
-If the net surplus is negative at the end of the planning period, total revenue paid to FTRs will be lower than total FTR target allocations.
-Under the current rules, FTRs are made whole using surplus revenue from other months within the same planning period or by an uplift charge to all FTR holders at the end of the planning period.
+If the net surplus is negative at the

-In the first seven months of the 2023/2024 planning period there were four months (September through December) that did not have enough revenue from congestion and auction surplus to pay FTR target allocations, resulting in a reduction to the end of planning period surplus of \$29.1 million.
+In the first ten months of the 2023/2024 planning period there were four months (September through December) that did not have enough revenue from congestion and auction surplus to pay FTR target allocations, resulting in a reduction to the planning period surplus of \$114.7 million.
 Under current rules, any month with a shortfall will be paid from months with a surplus of congestion and auction revenue and/or with any surplus congestion and auction revenues left at the end of the planning period.
 The final settlements are not known until the end of the planning period.